Gregoria: Empress

 Gregoria was betrothed to her second cousin Constantine III, only known son of Heraclius and his first wife Eudokia.
 Constantine was crowned co-emperor by his father on 22 January 613.

 Their marriage took place in 629/630.
 The groom was about seventeen years old.
 Gregoria was likely of equivalent age.
 She had arrived to Constantinople from the Western Pentapolis in Cyrenaica.
 Since Cyrenaica was in the territory of her father Niketas, Gregoria is assumed to have been brought up under his supervision instead of that of her father-in-law.
 She was the junior Empress with Martina as the senior one.

 Gregoria and her husband had at least two sons.
 Constans II was born on 7 November 630.
 According to Theophanes, a second son was named Theodosius.
 He was executed by Constans in 659/660.
-A genealogical theory also adds a daughter to the list of children.
-The daughter is given as Manyanh, a purported granddaughter of Heraclius and wife of Yazdgerd III.

 Heraclius died on 11 February 641.
 Constantine III became senior emperor with his paternal half-brother Heraklonas as his co-ruler.
 Constantine died of tuberculosis between April and May of the same year.
 A revolt in favor of Constans resulted in the deposition of Heraklonas by September.
 Her son was a minor until 650, and Gregoria was most likely regent during his minority, but her acts as regent is not mentioned in Byzantine sources.